GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/api-conventions/resource-reference.md

 ### Rule 1

-We will continue supporting the existing bebavior when migrating to the Direct Resource.
+We will continue supporting the existing behavior when migrating to the Direct Resource.

 ### Rule 2